Playing Friday May 26 at the Centre régional d’animation patrimoine oral (CRAPO)

 A bird, a canyon, a day of wonder and sorrow

 I was traveling out west in March 2008 with fiddler Jane Rothfield and guitarist Max Cohen and we visited the Grand Canyon.
-It was a beautiful day, clear, glorious and and majestic with the ravens soaring overhead as we walked the trail at the canyon’s edge.
-It was also a sad dy because my father was dying in Florida.
+It was a beautiful day, clear, glorious and and majestic, with ravens soaring overhead as we walked the trail at the canyon’s edge.
+It was also a sad day because my father was dying in Florida.
 As we left Hermit’s Rest, one raven landed in our midst.
 Fixing me with a beady eye, the bird whuffled its throat feathers in and out, clacked its beak and seemed to speak to me particularly.
 We were enthralled – I even snapped this photo.

 The story has even more layers.
 Upon hearing the about the bird and listening to the music, my mother told me about my father’s World War II airborne unit, the Ravens (301st Bombardment Group, Army Air Corps).
 This was new to me, as was the the photo of his insignia with three ravens on a blue background.
 Their newsletter is even called “The Raven.”